eduMFA/eduMFA/doc/configuration/caconnectors.rst

 Basic setup from the command line .................................

-Of course the MS CA Connector can be configured in the privacyIDEA Web UI.
+Of course the MS CA Connector can be configured in the eduMFA Web UI.
 For quick setup, you can also configure a connector at the command line using :ref:`pimanage` like this::

-    pi-manage ca create -t microsoft <name-of-connector>
+    edumfa-manage ca create -t microsoft <name-of-connector>

-It will ask you all relevant questions and setup a connector in privacyIDEA.
+It will ask you all relevant questions and setup a connector in eduMFA.